-(A) Order Setting Disclosure Hearing.
-In all standard (non-small business) chapter 11 cases, the court shall enter an "Order (I) Setting Hearing to Consider Approval of Disclosure Statement; (II) Setting Deadline for Filing Objections to Disclosure Statement; and (III) Directing Plan Proponent to Serve Notice" which must be served by the proponent of the chapter 11 plan.

-(B) Order Setting Confirmation Hearing.
+- (A) Order Setting Disclosure Hearing.
+In all standard (non-small business) chapter 11 cases, the court shall enter an "Order (I) Setting Hearing to Consider Approval of Disclosure Statement; (II) Directing Plan Proponent to Serve Notice; and (III) Setting Deadline for Filing Objections to Disclosure Statement" which must be served by the proponent of the chapter 11 plan. - (B) Order Setting Confirmation Hearing.
 Upon approval of the disclosure statement, the court shall enter the "Order (I) Approving Disclosure Statement; (II) Setting Hearing on Confirmation of Plan; (III) Setting Hearing on Fee Applications; (IV) Setting Various Deadlines; and (V) Describing Plan Proponent's Obligations" which must be served by the plan proponent.